eclipse-ide/.github/profile/README.md

 Each project can contribute multiple _components_ to an IDE.
 The _components_ of Eclipse are called `Plug-ins` and are grouped into `Features`.

-Most active projects release quarterly about the same time in a coordinated processes called the _Simultaneous Release_.
+Most active projects release quarterly at the same time in a coordinated processes called the _Simultaneous Release_.

 The [Eclipse Download page](https://www.eclipse.org/downloads/packages/) provides various predefined _Eclipse IDE Packages_, each of them bundling a different set of Features and Plug-ins from the corresponding SimRel.
 Users can further customize their Eclipse IDE by installing more Features/Plug-ins from the [Simultaneous Release Repository](https://download.eclipse.org/releases/), the [Eclipse Marketplace](https://marketplace.eclipse.org/) or just any p2-repository available to them.